 Were you in an accident?
 There’s bound to be some damage.
 But sometimes the damages can be so bad that your insurer will label your car a total loss.
-A total loss means that it would cost more to repair your car back to a drivable condition than it’s worth.
+This means that it would cost more to repair your vehicle back to a drivable condition than it’s worth.

-Having a totaled car can cause a new group of problems for you.
-Your insurer will only pay you the actual cash value (ACV) of the car.
+Having a totaled car can cause a whole host of problems for you.
+Your insurer will only pay you the actual cash value (ACV) of the vehicle.
 This means you could be on the hook for any outstanding loans.
 It might also be hard to replace the car with the payout you’d receive from the insurance company.
 Unfortunately, the alternative of keeping the car may also be expensive and stressful because you’d have to repair it to roadworthy condition.

 How To Know If Your Car Is a Total Loss

 Your car may have a lot of damage after an accident, but did it get totaled?
 It’s not easy to tell just by looking at it.
-Your insurance company will usually be the one to tell you whether your car is a total loss or not.
+Your insurance company will usually be the one to tell you whether it’s a total loss or not.

 Your Insurer Will Assess the Car’s Condition and Value

-Insurers will declare a car a total loss if the damage costs exceed its actual cash value.
-Your insurer will have a claims adjuster evaluate the damages to your car.
-They’ll be able to determine how much the total costs of repairs will be by running your car through a vendor database.
+Insurers will total a vehicle if the damage costs exceed its actual cash value.
+Your insurer will have a claims adjuster evaluate the damages.
+They’ll be able to determine how much the total costs of repairs will be by running the car through a vendor database.

-Another factor that your insurer will consider is your car’s “salvage value”.
-The salvage value is the approximate resale value of spare parts and metal from your car.
+Another factor that your insurer will consider is your vehicle’s “salvage value.”
+The salvage value is the approximate resale value of spare parts and metal from your vehicle.
 Insurance providers typically add up your car’s total repair costs and salvage value.
-Your car is a total loss if the sum of the repair costs and salvage value is more than your car’s actual cash value.
+Your car is a total loss if the sum of the repair costs and salvage value is more than its ACV.

 Keep in mind that your car has been depreciating since you drove it off the lot.
-Cars depreciate by about 20% the first year.
+Vehicles depreciate by about 20% in the first year.
 They’ll then depreciate by about 10% in each following year.
 The yearly percentages above are just estimations based on previous data.
-The exact depreciation amount depends on how much use your car will see over the years.
+The exact depreciation amount depends on how much use the car will see over the years.

 Your Insurer Will Consider State Laws

-Each state has its own set of guidelines that insurance providers must follow to declare your car a total loss.
-For example, many states consider a car a total loss if the damages reach a certain percentage of the car’s value.
+Each state has its own set of guidelines that insurance providers must follow to declare a car a total loss.
+For example, many states consider a vehicle a total loss if the damages reach a certain percentage of its value.

-Other states use the “total loss formula (TLF)” to determine whether or not a car your car is a total loss.
-With the TLF, your car is a total loss if the salvage value and repairs cost more than its cash value.
+Other states use the “total loss formula (TLF)” to determine whether or not a car is a total loss.
+With the TLF, your vehicle will be totaled if the salvage value and repairs cost more than its cash value.
 States will only use the TLF if their law doesn’t indicate a specific percentage for the threshold.

 Below is a table of each state’s total loss threshold by percentage: